Vote 2024: The Top Narrative Attacks Disrupting Global Elections

 1. Deny, Distract, Distort

-When caught spreading disinformation, bad actors often employ this three-pronged approach: denying accusations, distracting from facts, and distorting the narrative.
+When caught spreading narrative attacks, bad actors often employ this three-pronged approach: denying accusations, distracting from facts, and distorting the narrative.

 Components of this strategy: